serverless/serverless/docs/providers/aws/guide/services.md

 Each *Serverless service* configuration is managed in the `serverless.yml` file.
 The main responsibilities of this file are:

-  - Declares a Serverless service
+  - Declare a Serverless service
-  - Defines one or multiple functions in the service
+  - Define one or multiple functions in the service
-  - Defines the provider the service will be deployed to (and the runtime if provided)
+  - Define the provider the service will be deployed to (and the runtime if provided)
-  - Defines custom plugins to be used
+  - Define custom plugins to be used
-  - Defines events that trigger each function to execute (e.g. HTTP requests)
+  - Define events that trigger each function to execute (e.g. HTTP requests)
-  - Defines one set of resources (e.g. 1 AWS CloudFormation stack) required by the functions in this service
+  - Define a set of resources (e.g. 1 AWS CloudFormation stack) required by the functions in this service
-  - Events listed in the `events` section may automatically create the resources required for the event upon deployment
+  - Allow events listed in the `events` section to automatically create the resources required for the event upon deployment
-  - Allow flexible configuration using Serverless Variables.
+  - Allow flexible configuration using Serverless Variables

-You can see the name of our service, the provider configuration and the first function inside the `functions` definition which points to the `handler.js` file.
+You can see the name of the service, the provider configuration and the first function inside the `functions` definition which points to the `handler.js` file.
 Any further service configuration will be done in this file.

 ```yml
 # serverless.yml